Munachi96/Analysis-On-Identifying-Undervalued-Companies/README.md

 This analysis examines companies across four sectors—Healthcare, Finance, Industrial, and Consumer Defensive—using metrics such as Market Cap, P/E ratio, Gross Profit, and Gross Profit Growth.
 It includes a predictive analysis to identify undervalued companies, aiming to determine whether these companies are undervalued or overvalued.
 ## Methodology:

-Data Collection : Extracted key financial metrics from Finviz, Macrotrends, and Yahoo Finance.
+Data Collection : Extracted key financial metrics from Finviz, Macrotrends, and Yahoo Finance. <br>

 Analysis: Compared sector performance, focusing on market valuation and growth potential to predict future value.

 ## Sector Insights: